-First, does the chemicals policy apply to chemicals in manufacturing operations, supply chains, and/or facilities?

-- A chemicals policy for manufacturing operations addresses chemicals used in manufacturing processes. - A chemicals policy for supply chains addresses chemicals used at a minimum by Tier 1 suppliers. - A chemicals policy for facilities addresses chemicals in products used or contained in offices, retail spaces, laboratories, distribution centers, cafeterias, or outdoor spaces.
+- First, does the chemicals policy apply to chemicals in manufacturing operations, supply chains, and/or facilities? - A chemicals policy for manufacturing operations addresses chemicals used in manufacturing processes. - A chemicals policy for supply chains addresses chemicals used at a minimum by Tier 1 suppliers. - A chemicals policy for facilities addresses chemicals in products used or contained in offices, retail spaces, laboratories, distribution centers, cafeterias, or outdoor spaces.
 For example, chemicals contained in: cleaning products, furniture, food service ware products in cafeterias, and landscape maintenance products.
-Note: a facility chemicals policy does not include chemicals used directly in manufacturing operations.

-Second, does the chemicals policy cover any of the following, beyond regulatory requirements:

-- Addresses the reduction of CoHCs in manufacturing operations, supply chains, and/or facilities?
-For example the policy covers: classes of chemicals of concern such as per- and polyfluoroalkyl substances (PFAS), bisphenols, and parabens; emerging substances of concern such as nanomaterials; chemicals associated with specific adverse health or environmental impacts such as endocrine disruptors; or comprehensive lists of CoHCs such as the chemicals listed in the CFP CoHCs Reference List. - Includes an explicit reference to utilizing a precautionary, preventive, or green chemistry approach to reducing the hazards of chemicals in manufacturing operations, supply chains, and/or facilities?
+Note: a facility chemicals policy does not include chemicals used directly in manufacturing operations. - Second, does the chemicals policy cover any of the following, beyond regulatory requirements: - Addresses the reduction of CoHCs in manufacturing operations, supply chains, and/or facilities?
+For example the policy covers: classes of chemicals of concern such as perand polyfluoroalkyl substances (PFAS); emerging substances of concern such as nanomaterials; chemicals associated with specific adverse health or environmental impacts such as endocrine disruptors; or lists of CoHCs such as the EU REACH Candidate Substances of Very High Concern (SVHCs) List. - Includes an explicit reference to utilizing a precautionary, preventive, or green chemistry approach to reducing the hazards of chemicals in manufacturing operations, supply chains, and/or facilities?
 See Terms & Definitions for an explanation of precautionary, preventive, and green chemistry approaches to chemicals management.